nigelcharman/ombfw-videos/reporting-omb-video/script.md

 ---
 ![](iNaturalist app Main.png)

-Install the app from the Play Store or App Store.
+Install the iNaturalist app from the Play Store or App Store.

 Allow access to Photos and Location, which are needed to report the weed.